gauravpatel222/Bridege_LABZ_2115000404/README.md

 - **Topics Covered**:
   - Access Modifiers: Overview of access control in Java using public, private, protected, and default.
 - **Assignment**: Submitted assignment on Constructor, Instance and Class Variables, and Access Modifiers.
+- Questions were on Book,Employee hotel classes.

 ### 04/02/25

 - **Topics Covered**:
   - `this`, `static`, `final` keyword and `instanceof` operator: Explained the usage and significance of these keywords in Java programming.
 - **Assignment**: Submitted assignment on the above topics.
+- Questions were on Book,Employee hotel classes.